Successes as well on Malta

 • Fear of prosecution has led to the almost complete disappearance of stuffed birds in living rooms or gruesome accessories such as raptor skulls dangling from car rear view mirrors.
 At the start of the new century there were still the odd report of such ‘souvenirs’; today little more is heard of them.

 • As a result of the campaign against the continuance of spring hunting mounted by CABS and its partner organisation LRPBO, the matter was put under the spotlight and firmly on to the political agenda in Brussels and Malta.
-In 2008 and 2009 spring hunting on Malta was banned completely and in 2010 a very limited and restrictive season was opened.
+In 2008 and 2009 spring hunting on Malta was banned completely and since 2010 a limited and restrictive season was opened.
 An end to this out-dated tradition now seems in sight.

 • The people of Malta are becoming more and more openly opposed to hunting and poaching.
 Since 2007 the media report fully on operations by CABS and its partner organisations.
 The majority of Maltese welcome our efforts for improved bird conservation on their islands.